beckym223/manual_work/E6_long_edited.md

 What we are doing in the United States is financing redistributive transfers with taxes that are roughly proportional to incomes.
-Moreover, the tax system has been getting  12The income distributions used in the Brookings MERGE file for 1966 were prepared on the basis of incomes including transfer payments.
-After so many years, it is impractical to reclassify the income and tax data for 1966 by income excluding transfer payments.
+Moreover, the tax system has been getting

 ### ---Economics-1990-0-06.txt---
 less progressive in the last two decades, while